Five Questions to Ask A Financial Advisor

 Financial Planning Fees are paid by the client directly to a financial planner for advice and planning.

 These fees compensate planners for their advice and time on all financial topics, allowing them to be less biased.
 If a professional only earns commissions or advisory fees, they have a great incentive to focus solely on those parts of a financial plan that pay them.
-While planning fees don’t eliminate conflict of interest, it helps to reduce it.

 Benefits & Incentive Rewards